bebo-dot-dev/asustor-certbot/README.md

 #### The cons of doing certificate management the Asustor way: ####

-1. The ceritificate manager built into ADM is lacking and it's behaviour is dependent on this Asustor supplied binary: `/usr/builtin/bin/certificate`.
-For automated certificate renewal, this is setup in a crontab job that looks like this: `0 0 * * * TAG=CERTIFICATE /usr/builtin/bin/certificate update-cert` so that this is run continually every minute.
+1. The behaviour of the ceritificate manager built into ADM is dependent on this Asustor supplied binary: `/usr/builtin/bin/certificate`.
+For automated certificate renewal, ADM sets up a crontab job that looks like this: `0 0 * * * TAG=CERTIFICATE /usr/builtin/bin/certificate update-cert` so that this is run continually every minute.

    What does this do?
-It's supposed to renew certificates.
+It renews certificates when all of the requirements for successful certificate renewal are correctly aligned.

-   What happens when it fails?
-Who knows, not even Asustor support were able to describe what happens when certificate renewal fails other than to say _"logging of SSL certificate renewal errors is not enabled"_.
-This appears to be an undocumented Asustor binary that has unknown behaviour other than it being known that nothing is logged anywhere when certificate renewal fails.
+   What happens when certificates fail to renew?
+It fails silently.
+Asustor support were unable to describe what happens when certificate renewal fails other than to say _"logging of SSL certificate renewal errors is not enabled"_. `/usr/builtin/bin/certificate` appears to be an undocumented Asustor binary that has unknown behaviour other than it being confirmed by Asustor that **nothing is logged anywhere** when certificate renewal fails.

 2. Successful certificate renewal via the `/usr/builtin/bin/certificate` binary is dependent on a web service listening on the NAS on port 80.
-Yes port 80 needs to be permanently open to the NAS and a web server needs to be running on the NAS listening on port 80 at all times (typically apache on an Asustor NAS) in order for certificate renewal to succeed.
+Yes **port 80 needs to be permanently open to the NAS** and a web server needs to be running on the NAS **listening on port 80 at all times** (typically apache on an Asustor NAS) in order for certificate renewal to succeed.
+This is a security risk.

+   What other requirements are there for successful certificate renewal to occur via `/usr/builtin/bin/certificate`?
+Other than port 80 needing to be being permanently open, the requirements are unknown because this binary is undocumented and poorly supported.

 3. There's lack of flexiblity when relying on `/usr/builtin/bin/certificate` to perform certificate renewal.
-Since this binary is undocumented, there's no known way to perform any additional required actions when certificates fail to renew or do actually renew successfully.
+Since this binary is undocumented, there's **no known way to perform any additional required actions when certificates fail to renew or do renew successfully**.

 #### The pros of doing certificate management the [certbot](https://certbot.eff.org/docs/) way: ####